Fuel cells

 reliable.
 You can buy an ordinary car for a few thousand

-dollars/pounds, but a fuel-cell car will set you back hundreds of
+dollars/pounds but, until recently, a fuel-cell car would have set you back hundreds of

 oil-based economy to support gasoline engines: there are garages